skypilot-org/skypilot/docs/source/reference/tpu.rst

    TPU node requires loading data from a GCS bucket, so we add a :code:`file_mounts` to create a new bucket.
    Check :ref:`SkyPilot Storage <sky-storage>` for more details.
+   If you encounter a bucket :code:`Permission denied` error, make sure the bucket is created in the same region as the Host VM/TPU Nodes and IAM permission for Cloud TPU is correctly setup (follow instructions `here <https://cloud.google.com/tpu/docs/storage-buckets#using_iam_permissions_for_alternative>`_).

 .. note::
    The environment variable :code:`$TPU_NAME` is automatically set by SkyPilot for connecting TPU devices.